hkindsvater/parental-care-fishing/README.md

 MIT License

-Copyright (c) 2020 Holl yKindsvater
+Copyright (c) 2020 Holly Kindsvater

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal